badgerbricker/cautious-meme/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

-Program will have a user friendly GUI to keep track of lists and tasks.
-The output will be a note with tasks that can be checked off and edited.
+Program will have a txt based interface to keep track of lists and tasks.
+The output will be a text list with tasks that can be checked off and edited.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-The user will need to input tasks, priority of the task(optional), and if that task is linked to any other lists.
+The user will need to input tasks, priority of the task and other optional info, and if that task is linked to any other lists.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

-The user interface will be a simple graphical user interface that allows settings and features to be tweaked regarding the program and its display but also the specific task and its related tasks, priority and other parameters.
-It will have an option bar at the top of the program and a list of all the tasks.
+The user interface will be a text based interface that allows settings and features to be tweaked regarding the program and its display but also the specific task and its related tasks, priority and other parameters.
+It will have an main menu that list of all the lists and options.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-* GUI
-* GUI Menu and advanced features
+* Text interface including exception handling and Input/output streams
 * List arrangement and data management, remove, insert, get ect
 * List node and features reguarding TODO objects including parameters
-* state saving for program resuming

 Name each interface or class and briefly describe its function or purpose.
 1. Main.java